jcamilleri-scottlogic/sl-blog/_posts/2025-08-29-reading-the-gentle-singularity-through-a-sustainability-lens.markdown

 - Employ strategies to minimise their environmental impact (for example by using services in regions with greener power generation, or using right sized models for their workload)
 - Give AI service providers metrics to improve their environmental impact.

-What we want to avoid is out of context data with no way to verify it's methodology or understand the assumptions it is built on as this can lead to misunderstandings and poor decisions.
+What we want to avoid is out of context data with no way to verify its methodology or understand the assumptions it is built on as this can lead to misunderstandings and poor decisions.